 Folly Cove Designers

-The Folly Cove Designers were a group of 45 designer-craftsmen who worked together between 1938 and 1969 producing carefully wrought designs cut into linoleum blocks and printed (primarily) on fabric.
+The Cape Ann Museum houses the largest collection of work by the Folly Cove Designers, a group of designer-craftsmen who worked together from 1938 to 1969.
+They produced carefully wrought designs cut into linoleum blocks and printed (primarily) on fabric.
 Their common interest was in producing solid designs and in good craftsmanship.
+The Museum's collection includes printed textiles and paper, items made from their fabrics, and examples of the linoleum blocks they carved.

 The Folly Cove Designers was composed almost entirely of women, most being residents of Cape Ann and a majority having no artistic training prior to becoming involved in the group.
 They worked under the leadership of Virginia Lee Burton Demetrios, who devised a design course which she offered to her friends and neighbors in the Folly Cove neighborhood.
 Participants were urged by Demetrios to look to their surroundings for inspiration, to draw "what they knew" and to sketch their subjects over and over again until they made them their own.